danReynolds/Personal-Site/about.md

 Hey there, I'm Dan.
 I'm a Software Engineer currently working in San Francisco at the personal finance company [NerdWallet](https://nerdwallet.com){:target="_blank"}.

-I have been working in the tech industry since 2012 and graduated from the University of Waterloo in 2017.
+I have been working in the tech industry since 2012 and graduated from the University of Waterloo in 2017 with a degree in Computer Science.

 ![Trolltunga](/images/trips/trolltunga.jpg)